Wood Fibre: The Breathing Blanket

 The Essence

-Wood fibre insulation is exactly what it sounds like — insulation made from wood, specifically from the residues of timber processing.
-Softwood fibres (typically spruce or pine) are processed into boards or flexible batts that slot into walls, roofs, and floors, providing thermal and acoustic insulation.
+Wood fibre insulation is exactly what it sounds like: insulation made from wood, specifically from the residues of timber processing.
+Softwood fibres (spruce or pine, most often) are processed into boards or flexible batts that slot into walls, roofs, and floors, providing thermal and acoustic insulation.

-The material emerged in Germany in the 1930s and has been refined continuously since.
-Modern wood fibre insulation comes in various forms: rigid boards for external applications, semi-rigid boards for between-stud installation, and flexible batts that handle like mineral wool but with fundamentally different properties.
+It emerged in Germany in the 1930s and has been refined continuously since.
+Modern products come in several forms: rigid boards for external applications, semi-rigid boards for between-stud installation, and flexible batts that handle like mineral wool but with different properties.

-What distinguishes wood fibre from conventional insulation isn’t just what it’s made of — it’s how it behaves.
+What sets wood fibre apart from conventional insulation is how it behaves.
 Mineral wool and synthetic foam insulate primarily by trapping still air.
 Wood fibre does this too, but it also interacts with moisture and heat in ways that make buildings more comfortable and forgiving.

 Why It Belongs in a Healthy Home

-The air quality case for wood fibre begins with what’s absent.
-Unlike some synthetic insulation, wood fibre contains no formaldehyde-based binders (modern products use natural resins or polyolefin fibres) and requires no halogenated flame retardants.
-The material passes fire regulations through the inherent properties of dense wood fibre, not chemical treatment.
+Start with what’s absent.
+Wood fibre contains no formaldehyde-based binders (modern products use natural resins or polyolefin fibres) and requires no halogenated flame retardants.
+Fire regulations are met through the inherent properties of dense wood fibre itself.

-This matters because insulation, though hidden, affects indoor air.
+Why does this matter for a material you’ll never see?
+Because insulation, though hidden, affects indoor air.
 Materials off-gassing within walls can migrate into living spaces.
 Fibres can become airborne during installation and remain in ceiling voids.
-Wood fibre insulation is safe to handle without respiratory protection and contributes nothing harmful to your home’s atmosphere.
+Wood fibre is safe to handle without respiratory protection and contributes nothing harmful to your home’s atmosphere.

 The Individual Character

-Insulation is rarely seen once installed — it vanishes behind plasterboard or under floors.
-But there is character here nonetheless, and it reveals itself in performance rather than appearance.
+Insulation is rarely seen once installed.
+It vanishes behind plasterboard or under floors.
+But character is here nonetheless, and it reveals itself in how the building performs.

 A building insulated with wood fibre feels different.
-The high density (typically 40-60 kg/m³ for flexible batts, up to 260 kg/m³ for rigid boards) provides mass that synthetic alternatives lack.
-This mass dampens sound transmission — footsteps above, traffic outside, conversations between rooms.
+Density makes the difference: flexible batts run 40–60 kg/m³, rigid boards up to 260 kg/m³.
+All that mass dampens sound.
+Footsteps above.
+Traffic outside.
+Conversations between rooms, softened.
 It also slows heat transfer in summer, providing better protection against overheating than lighter insulation with similar winter performance.

-The moisture buffering creates a subtler difference — a sense of stability in the indoor environment.
-Humidity fluctuates less dramatically.
-That muggy, stale feeling on humid days is less pronounced.
-The home breathes.
+Moisture buffering creates a subtler effect, a sense of stability in the indoor environment.
+Humidity fluctuates less.
+That muggy, stale feeling on humid days eases.
+Your home breathes.

 Where It Works Best

-Timber frame construction suits wood fibre naturally.
-The material works in harmony with structural timber, matching its moisture behaviour and thermal movement.
+Timber frame construction suits wood fibre well.
+Both materials share moisture behaviour and thermal movement, so they work in harmony.
 Many timber frame builders now specify wood fibre as their default insulation.

 Roof insulation is perhaps wood fibre’s strongest application.
-The high density provides excellent protection against summer overheating — critical in bedrooms under the eaves.
-Sound dampening reduces rain noise on roofs.
-Moisture management prevents the condensation problems common in poorly detailed roof structures.
+High density provides excellent protection against summer overheating, which matters most in bedrooms under the eaves.
+Sound dampening reduces rain noise.
+Moisture management prevents condensation problems common in poorly detailed roof structures.

 Solid wall retrofit benefits from wood fibre’s breathability.
 When insulating old buildings with solid stone or brick walls, maintaining moisture movement is essential.
-Internal insulation with wood fibre (combined with appropriate membranes) works with the wall’s natural behaviour rather than fighting it.
+Internal insulation with wood fibre (combined with appropriate membranes) works with the wall’s existing behaviour, supporting its moisture cycles.

-Floor insulation suits suspended timber floors particularly well.
-Wood fibre’s moisture tolerance handles the damp conditions under floors better than moisture-sensitive alternatives.
-Impact sound reduction improves acoustic separation between floors.
+Floor insulation suits suspended timber floors especially well.
+Wood fibre’s moisture tolerance handles damp conditions under floors better than moisture-sensitive alternatives.
+Impact sound reduction improves acoustic separation between storeys.

 External wall insulation uses rigid wood fibre boards.
-These provide continuous insulation outside the structure, eliminating thermal bridges, and can receive renders or cladding directly.
+These provide continuous insulation outside the structure, eliminate thermal bridges, and can receive renders or cladding directly.

 Technical Performance

-• Thermal conductivity (lambda value) typically ranges from 0.036-0.043 W/mK — comparable to mineral wool, meaning similar thicknesses achieve similar insulation levels.
+Thermal conductivity (lambda value) ranges from 0.036–0.043 W/mK, comparable to mineral wool.
+Similar thicknesses achieve similar insulation levels.

-• Specific heat capacity is roughly 2100 J/kgK — significantly higher than mineral wool (~1030 J/kgK) or polystyrene (~1450 J/kgK).
-This high capacity to store heat is what provides superior summer performance.
+Specific heat capacity is roughly 2,100 J/kgK, more than double that of mineral wool (~1,030 J/kgK) and well above polystyrene (~1,450 J/kgK).
+Heat storage capacity is what provides superior summer performance.

-• Moisture buffering capacity can reach 15% of the material’s weight in absorbed moisture without losing insulation performance or risking damage.
+Moisture buffering can reach 15% of the material’s weight in absorbed moisture without losing insulation performance or risking damage.

-• Sound absorption benefits from density.
-Wood fibre boards achieve acoustic performance ratings that lightweight alternatives cannot match.
+Sound absorption benefits from density.
+Wood fibre boards achieve acoustic ratings that lightweight alternatives cannot match.

 Living With Wood Fibre

 Once installed, wood fibre insulation requires nothing from you.
-It sits within walls, roofs, and floors, doing its work invisibly.
-There’s no maintenance, no replacement schedule, no interventions needed.
+It sits within walls and floors, doing its work invisibly.
+No maintenance, no replacement schedule.

 What you may notice is comfort.
 Rooms stay warmer in winter with less heating.
 Bedrooms under insulated roofs stay cooler in summer.
-Noise from outside, from upstairs, from adjacent rooms — all somewhat muted.
+Noise softens.
 Humidity feels more stable.

-These aren’t dramatic effects.
+None of this is dramatic.
 You won’t wake up one day amazed by your insulation.
-But over time, living in a building that breathes, that buffers, that manages its environment — this quality of habitation adds up.
+But over time, living in a building that breathes and buffers its own environment, the quality adds up.

 Things to Consider

 Thickness may need to increase.
-Because wood fibre’s thermal conductivity is slightly higher than some synthetic alternatives, achieving equivalent insulation may require marginally thicker installations.
+Wood fibre’s thermal conductivity is slightly higher than some synthetic alternatives, so achieving equivalent insulation may require marginally thicker installations.
 In most applications this is minor; in tight spaces it may matter.

 Cost is higher than mineral wool.
-Wood fibre typically costs 50-100% more than standard mineral wool.
+Wood fibre costs 50–100% more than standard mineral wool.
 Rigid boards for external use cost more again.
-This is offset by longevity, performance, and health benefits, but budgets need to accommodate reality.
+Performance and longevity offset the premium, but budgets need to accommodate reality.

 Professional installation recommended for complex applications.
-While flexible batts can be DIY-installed much like mineral wool, more complex applications — external insulation systems, breathable wall assemblies, retrofit details — benefit from experienced installers who understand moisture movement.
+Flexible batts can be DIY-installed much like mineral wool.
+More complex applications (external insulation systems, breathable wall assemblies, retrofit details) benefit from experienced installers who understand moisture movement.

 Fire rating varies by product.
 Wood fibre can achieve good fire ratings, but specifications matter.
 Check Euroclass ratings and ensure products meet requirements for your application.